brunorijsman/rift-python/doc/flooding-reduction-feature-guide.md

 In fact, there is no requirement that the leaves use the same algorithm for flood repeater election.
 It is perfectly fine if each leaf node uses a completely different proprietary algorithm for flood repeater election.
-The main thing is that the algorithm chooses the flood repeaters in such a manner that each super-spine is sufficiently covered to meet the required redundancy R.
+This is okay as long as each algorithm chooses the flood repeaters in such a manner that each super-spine is sufficiently covered to meet the required redundancy R.

 For that reason, the RIFT specification does not mandate a flood repeater election algorithm.
 However, there is an example algorithm in the specification, and RIFT-Python implements exactly that